2017 Update: We still stand by this advice on wearing perfume at the office; links have also been updated below.

 Let’s take a poll, though about perfume at the office:

 If you do want to wear perfume at the office, though, here are some tips:

 - Buy the most concentrated version of the stuff — usually parfum, not “eau de toilette.”
 The less concentrated the perfume is, the faster it wears off (and the more it smells of alcohol) — which may make some ladies think they need to wear a TON of it to make it last.

 - Apply it judiciously — for the office, I would advise to not apply directly to more than than one pulse point — do not add it to your wrists, your neck, the back of your knees and your cleavage all at the same time!
 Lately, on the rare days that I do wear it to the office, I just spritz the air in front of me and “walk into it,” hoping it falls on enough of my hair and clothes to last the day.

 Readers, what other tips do you have?
-What is your favorite perfume, and how do you wear it, if at all, to the office?
+What is your favorite perfume, and do you wear perfume to the office?